entando/entando-docs/vuepress/docs/next/tutorials/ecr/export-bundle-from-env.md

 categories  contentTypes   descriptor.yaml  groups     languages  pages       widgets
 ```

-At this point you have a full project structure.
+At this point you have a full Entando project structure.
 You can inspect the output to edit the exported components or you could [deploy it to another Entando application](./publish-simple-bundle.md#publish-the-bundle).